brennanfee/winfiles/installation-steps.md

 1. Open PowerShell as an Administrator
 2. If not in the winfiles directory navigate to C:\profile\winfiles or D:\profile\winfiles (depending on if you have one hard drive or two).
 3. Run `.\02-bootstrap.ps1`
+    * As an option you can pass an install "type" like so `.\02-bootstrap.ps1 -InstallType "home"`.
+"Home" is the default with "work" and "gaming" as other options.
+The primary difference between the install types are what applications and settings are being used.

+During this step, be on the lookout for the occasional dialog box during application installations.